Derrick Mensah

-Derrick Mensah (born 28 May 1995) is a Ghanaian professional football player who plays as a defensive midfielder.
+Derrick Mensah (born 28 May 1995) is a Ghanaian professional football player who plays as a defensive midfielder for Slovak side Dolný Kubín.

 Mensah started his professional career with Tema Youth before moving to Club Africain in 2013.
 Following a contract squabble which led to him leaving the club as a free agent, he joined FC Baník Ostrava in 2014.

 Derrick Mensah has played international football at under-20 level for Ghana.